Basil: Distribution and habitat

-Basil is native to India and other tropical regions stretching from Africa to South East Asia, but has now become globalized due to human cultivation.
+Basil is native to India and other tropical and subtropical regions stretching across Southeast Asia to northern Australia, but has now become globalised due to human cultivation.

 Cultivation

 Growing conditions

 Basil is sensitive to cold, with best growth in hot, dry conditions.
 Basil prefers high light conditions and grows best under full sun conditions.
 Increasing light intensity, particularly the photosynthetic photon flux density, can significantly enhance the plant's fresh weight, dry matter content, and height.

 However, due to its common use, basil is cultivated in many countries around the world.
 Production areas include countries in the Mediterranean area, those in the temperate zone, and others in subtropical climates.

-In Northern Europe, Canada, the northern states of the U.S., and the South Island of New Zealand, basil grows best if sown under glass in a peat pot, then planted out in late spring/early summer (when there is little chance of a frost); however, it can also thrive when planted outside in these climates.
+In northern Europe, Canada, the northern states of the U.S., and the South Island of New Zealand, basil grows best if sown under glass in compost in a pot, then planted out in late spring/early summer (when there is little chance of a frost); however, it can also thrive when planted outside in these climates.
 Additionally, it may be sown in soil once chance of frost is past.
 It fares best in well-drained soil with direct exposure to the sun.

 Although basil grows best outdoors, it can be grown indoors in a pot and, like most herbs, will do best on a sun-facing windowsill, kept away from cold drafts.
 A greenhouse or row cover is ideal if available.
 It can, however, even be grown in a basement under fluorescent lights.
 Supplemental lighting produces greater biomass and phenol production, with red + blue specifically increasing growth and flower bud production.
 UV-B increases the volatiles in O. basilicum essential oil, which has not been reproducible in other plants, and so may be unique to the genus or even to this species.

 Basil prefers well-drained organic soils, as adequate oxygen availability in the root zone is essential for optimal plant growth.
 Poor soil drainage can lead to root hypoxia, which negatively affects overall plant development and essential oil yield.